Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 This holds true across many top coding LLMs, including OpenAI's latest model gpt-4o-2024-08-06 which has strong JSON support.

+{% include code-in-json-benchmark.js %}

+> Figure 1: Benchmark scores of models using either plain markdown text or JSON to return code,
+> averaged over 5 runs.
+> Models produce better code when they return it as plain markdown text, as compared to wrapping it in JSON for a tool function call.

 ## Introduction